Our comprehensive guide offers step by step instructions to make compost — nature’s perfect soil amendment. Dig in!

 Last year, she decided to focus on the soil instead.
-After reading up on the nutrients that plants need to thrive, she decided to mix organic compost into her garden and see what happened.
+After reading up on the nutrients that plants need to thrive, she decided to mix compost into her garden and see what happened.

 The experiment was a complete success!
-The tomatoes were so luscious and tempting that someone actually stole the crop out of the woman’s backyard.
+The heirloom tomatoes were so luscious and tempting that someone actually stole the crop out of the woman’s backyard.
 She was so miffed she actually filed a police report about it!

 Compost is no guarantee that your vegetables (and flowers!) will inspire theft, or at least jealousy, in your neighborhood But compost rich in organic materials is the fastest ticket to healthy, productive plants that reward your hard work with beautiful blooms and bountiful harvests.
 And you take control of the compost you spread when you make it yourself: no sprayed grass clippings, no sewage waste (see What’s In Commercial Compost).
 You can guarantee the quality of your home-made product.
 We hope we’ve encouraged you get started, if you haven’t already.
 Compost is your best garden investment.